The Electrical and Computer Engineering department offers two graduate degree programs:

 Additionally, all degree-seeking students are required to maintain health insurance.
 Students who do not complete an Insurance Enrollment or Waiver form will have their account put on hold.
 If you already have health insurance and want to waive the Rice Plan, complete the Insurance Waiver form indicating that other coverage is in place.

-To view tuition rates for the Academic Year 2020-21 and the estimate of additional costs associated with the Master of Electrical Engineering program, visit the Rice Cashiers Office.
+To view tuition rates for the Academic Year 2020-21 and the estimate of additional costs associated with the Master of Electrical and Computer Engineering program, visit the Rice Cashiers Office.